 - Three free counseling sessions (typically in-person) for anyone who reports as a victim

-- Three free hours of HR consulting any time you receive a report of sexual harassment
+- One free hour of HR consulting any time you receive a report of sexual harassment

 There is more work to do, and this is just the beginning.
 We are dedicated to being solution-makers and invite you to join us.